Rich nations met $100 bn climate finance goal two years late: OECD

 Some parties want China and other major emerging economies to chip in, while there is disagreement over how much should be raised, how the money is managed, and who is eligible for it.

-Some developing nations want their climate action to be contingent on receiving financial aid.
+Some want their future climate action to be contingent on receiving financial aid.

 India, for example, has proposed that developed countries provide $1 trillion in climate finance every year from 2025 — 10 times the current target.